ankit893/Business-Analytics-Portfolio/Lung-Cancer-Risk-Analytics/README.md

 ![image](https://github.com/user-attachments/assets/ad9cb122-e99e-4f6f-9307-513d952d81c2)
 📌 Project Overview
 This analysis is to help understand the cancer risk in different age groups and also notify the respondents with lung cancer in different age groups.
-My data was analyzed using Microsoft Excel and visualized using Python.

-Using Power BI’s data transformation (Power Query) and interactive visualizations, this project:
+My data was analyzed using Power BI’s data transformation (Power Query) and interactive visualizations, this project:

 🎯 Business Problem
 Healthcare providers struggle to proactively identify high-risk individuals for lung cancer, leading to delayed diagnosis and higher treatment costs.